 In the winter of 2008, a local homeless man froze to death in Winchester, Virginia.

 A group of faith-based leaders came together, wondering what they could do to help and realizing they had the solution right at their fingertips: church buildings that were warm and safe, with bathrooms and kitchens, which were sitting empty at night.
 Thus, the vision for the Winchester Area Temporary Transitional Shelter (WATTS) was born.
 With commitments from a handful of churches and organizations who volunteered their buildings for a week each, WATTS launched our first season in November 2009.
 Volunteers from these “host” groups provided dinners, breakfasts, and bagged lunches for WATTS guests every night through March 2010.
-Additionally, they spent time with our guests, playing games, doing puzzles, or just having a time of fellowship that was judgement-free.
+Additionally, their volunteers spent time with our guests, playing games, doing puzzles, or just having a time of fellowship that was judgement-free.
 Local school bus drivers volunteered their time to transport our guests each day to and from the specified locations.
 It was truly a community effort and for that reason, it was a great success!

 The overnight shelter has operated from November – March every year since that first season (even during the COVID-19 shutdowns!)
 WATTS is a low-barrier shelter, meaning we will take ANYONE who is homeless, regardless of sobriety or criminal background.
 For this reason, the shelter is for ADULTS only and volunteers must be at least 18 years of age.
 The shelter can house up to 35 guests each night on cots that are cleaned and moved each week to the next host group location.
 WATTS owns the cots and linens, which are laundered each week and stored during the off-season.
 Some of our host groups have shower facilities for guests to be able to clean up.
 Many people come in to volunteer their various talents to our guests, such as providing haircuts, music therapy, and medical services, to name a few.